Exchange programme at a university or university college

 Go to the application

-If you have to pay tuition fees, you will need to enclose signed confirmation (official letter) from the educational institution abroad showing your name and the amount of tuition fees you must pay.
+If you are going to pay tuition fees, you must upload a signed confirmation (an official letter) from the place of study abroad showing your name and the amount you must pay in tuition fees.
+You do this on the page Send documentation after logging in to Dine sider.

-We do not accept Confirmation of Enrolment alone as documentation of tuition fees, as it does not show any potential discounts that Norwegian students may receive.
+We do not accept a Confirmation of Enrolment alone as documentation of tuition fees, because it does not show possible discounts given to Norwegian students.

-If you receive grants intended to cover tuition fees from other parties, you will have to enclose confirmation showing the amount.
+If you receive a grant from someone other than Lånekassen intended to cover tuition fees, you must include confirmation showing the amount.

 Are you above the age of 30?